Al Qaeda group vows to attack Syrian rebels, opposition leaders

 "PLUCK THE HEADS"

-In Adnani's audio message, he also told ISIL fighters to "pluck the heads" of any leaders of the Syrian National Coalition - the internationally recognized opposition - or rebel groups tied to them.
+In Adnani's audio message, he also told ISIL fighters to "pluck the heads" of any leaders of the Syrian National Coalition - the internationally recognised opposition - or rebel groups tied to them.

 "Kill them wherever you find them and without dignity," he said.
 "They launched this war against us and started it ...
 Therefore anyone who is a member of this entity is a legitimate target for us wherever he may be, unless he declares his innocence from this sect in public and renounces his fight against the mujahideen."